-13. Law Review
+13. Law 191, 291 or 391, Law Review

 Law Review hours may be taken by eligible students.
-If in doubt regarding your eligibility or the circumstances under which it may be taken, consult with the Business Editor of the Law Review or Professor Bates or Ryan.
+If in doubt regarding your eligibility or the circumstances under which it may be taken, consult Professor Bates or Morrison, or the Law Review Business Editor.